Ujhhgtg/english-homework-helper/README.md

 # 📚 English Homework Helper

-A powerful command-line tool designed to automate login, homework list parsing, and content extraction (including audio downloading and transcription) from the [简练英语平台](https://admin.jeedu.net) platform using Selenium and OpenAI's Whisper.
+A powerful command-line tool designed to automate login, homework list parsing, and content extraction (including audio downloading and transcription) from the [简练英语平台](https://admin.jeedu.net) platform using Selenium or httpx & BeautifulSoup and OpenAI's Whisper.

 ## ✨ Features